Adam’s Wine Reading Answers 2024: IELTS Reading Practice Test with Answers

 Reference:

-From paragraph E, ‘Properties all over the continent fell into the sea as waves thumped the coast and destroyed sea defenses.
+From paragraph E, ‘Properties all over the continent fell into the sea as waves thumped the coast and destroyed sea defences.
 But it was not just the sea.
 Rivers that were deformed by heavy rains and the loss of trees carried large amounts of water that ruined many communities.’

 Explanation: The paragraph suggests the destructive effects of floods and droughts caused by water.
 The damage and devastation caused by floods in Europe, where properties fell into the sea due to the waves, and rivers carried large amounts of water that ruined many communities.